Smith College Student Loans

-Smith International Loans are private institutional loans lent by Smith College.
+Smith College Loans are private institutional loans lent by Smith College.
 They are funded on a limited basis.

 Loans are included in most students' financial aid awards as part of the self-help portion of financial aid.

-Declination and reduction requests must be sent via email after an offer of admission is accepted and a deposit is paid.
-Email messages should be sent to email@example.com and sent using the student's Smith College email address.
+Email messages with loan questions should be sent to email@example.com and sent using the student's Smith College email address.

 The interest rate is 6%.
 Interest does not accrue while enrolled at Smith, during the 6-month grace period and during deferment (see Repayment for more information about deferment).